SuleimanovShakir/SuleimanovShakir/README.md

  - 👨‍💻 Bioinformatics, biostatistics
- - 🧬 I do research in single-cell transcriptomics of rheumatoid arthritis
+ - 🧬 Do research in single-cell immunology and study the lung cancer using scRNA-seq and scTCR-seq
- - 👨‍🎓 Studied in Sechenov University, Skoltech and Bioinformatics Institute
+ - 📓 Studied in Sechenov University, Skoltech and Bioinformatics Institute
+ - 👨‍🎓 Teaching assistant in Bioinfomatics Institute (Statistics and R course)
- - 🏔 I love trekking and snowboarding
+ - 🏔 Love trekking, snowboarding and mountains